kmonaghan/WWDCBingo/README.md

 ## License

-WDCBingo is available under the MIT license.
+WWDCBingo is available under the MIT license.
 See the LICENSE file for more info.